-First of all: not only do tints reduce the intensity of the light hitting the eye, but they also change its spectral composition because of their colour properties.
-Colour sensitivity varies from person to person, and each of us perceives tints very differently.
-Selecting the right tint is thus a very personal choice, and not every spectacle wearer will feel comfortable with every tint.
+First of all: not only do tints reduce the intensity of the light hitting the eye, but they also change its spectral composition because of their color properties.
+Color sensitivity varies from person to person, and each of us perceives tints very differently.
+Selecting the right tint is thus a very personal choice, and not every eyeglass wearer will feel comfortable with every tint.
 When selecting a tint, take your time and try out different options at your optician.

 But no matter what tint you select, ensure that it's not too dark.
-The intensity and colour must fit the type of sport and the expected brightness.
+The intensity and color must fit the type of sport and the expected brightness.
 The different protection levels can give you an overview (see 1).
 The amount of solar radiation tends to be higher when skiing or playing water sports than with many other outdoor activities.
 For this reason, the tint should be a bit darker.
 An additional mirror coating is also recommended.
-Water sports enthusiasts as well as fishermen may benefit from a polarisation filter in the lens.
+Water sports enthusiasts as well as fishermen may benefit from a polarization filter in the lens.
 The special coating reduces irritating reflected light, i.e. when sunlight hits a wet road, snow, water or metallic surfaces.
 The result: fewer annoying reflections, giving you clear, comfortable vision – even in bright sunlight.
-A special tint such as ZEISS Skylet can provide additional visual comfort: the sunglass lens improves contrast and colour perception.
-This makes it easier to see, particularly in challenging vision situations such as in the mountains or on the water.

 Playing sports often requires additional equipment such as a helmet.
 In this case, you should bring your equipment with you when visiting your optician.
 This way they can assess the situation and find the ideal solution for you.
 The wearer's posture during use is extremely important for the lens design and the subsequent fitting.
 A suboptimum visual point could mean that you might not enjoy excellent vision with your new eyewear.
 Marksmen, golfers, hunters and archers should ideally have their eyewear fitted on-site, i.e. at the shooting range or on the golf course followed by a trip to their optician for final adjustments.